 In-home NDIS services and LGBTQ+ families

-When NDIS providers and workers come to your home, it gives your child the chance to learn in a familiar environment.
+When NDIS providers come to your home, it gives your child the chance to learn in a familiar environment.
 It can also be a good way for you to get some of the support you need to raise your child.

 My home is the place I don’t have to be an educator or activist.
 I can just be me.